 D. Environment

-The environment where you’ll be bow fishing deters from the choice of gear you need.
+The environment in which you’ll be bowfishing determines the choice of gear you need.
 Equipment changes are needed for saltwater fishing, murky water, and nighttime fishing.

 • Saltwater: To deal with saltwater exposure, use corrosion-resistant bows, arrows, and reels.
 If you don’t perform regular maintenance, rust is likely to result.

-• Murky Conditions: The bright orange or neon green lines are also easy to spot.
-Floating arrows wrapped in reflective wrap or brightly colored tips can help with recovery.
+• Murky Conditions: The bright orange or neon green lines are also easily visible.
+Floating arrows wrapped in reflective tape or featuring brightly colored tips can aid in recovery.

-• Nighttime Fishing: Mounted LED lights on your bow light the water, bettering your aim.
+• Nighttime Fishing: Mounted LED lights on your bow light the water, improving your aim.

 Pro Tip: Adapting your gear to the individual conditions will maximize your safety and effectiveness wherever you go.